modesty/pdf2json/readme.md

     * Interactive Forms elements: (in process to support them)
     * Leave out the support to embedded images

-After the changes and extensions listed above, this pdf2json node.js module will work either in a server environment ( I have a RESTful web service built with resitify and pdf2json, it's been running on an Amazon EC2 instance) or as a standalone commanline tool (something similar to the Vows unit tests).
+After the changes and extensions listed above, this pdf2json node.js module will work either in a server environment ( I have a RESTful web service built with resitify and pdf2json, it's been running on an Amazon EC2 instance) or as a standalone command line tool (something similar to the Vows unit tests).

+More porting notes can be found at [Porting and Extending PDFJS to NodeJS](http://www.codeproject.com/Articles/568136/Porting-and-Extending-PDFJS-to-NodeJS).

 Known Issues
 ===

 This pdf2json module's output does not 100% maps from PDF definitions, some of them is because of time limitation I currently have, some others result from the 'dictionary' concept for the output.
 Given these known issues or unsupported features in current implementation, it allows me to contribute back to the open source community with the most important features implemented while leaving some improvement space for the future.
-All un-supported featurs listed below can be resolved technically some way or other, if your use case really requires them:
+All un-supported features listed below can be resolved technically some way or other, if your use case really requires them:

 * Embedded content:
     * All embedded content are igored, current implementation focuses on static contents and interactive forms.
-Un-supported PDF embedded contents includes 'Images', 'Fonts' and other dynmatic contents;
+Un-supported PDF embedded contents includes 'Images', 'Fonts' and other dynamic contents;
 * Text and Form Styles:
     * text and form elements styles has partial support.
 This means when you have client side renderer (say in HTML5 canvas or SVG renderer), the PDF content may not look exactly the same as how Acrobat renders.
 The reason is that we've used "style dictionary" in order to reduce the payload size over the wire, while "style dictionary" doesn't have all styles defined.
 This sort of partial support can be resolved by extending those 'style dictionaries'.
 Primary text style issues include:
-        * Font face: only limit to the font families defined in style dictionry
+        * Font face: only limit to the font families defined in style dictionary
         * Font size: only limit to 6, 8, 10, 12, 14, 18 that are defined in style dictionary, all other sized font are mapped to the closest size.
 For example: when a PDF defines a 7px sized font, the size will be mapped to 8px in the output;
-        * Color: either font color or fill colors, are limited to the entries in color dictionry
+        * Color: either font color or fill colors, are limited to the entries in color dictionary
         * Style combinations: when style combination is not supported, say in different size, face, bold and italic, the closest entry will be selected in the output;
-    * Note: v0.1.11 started to add support for actual font style (size, bold, itlic), but still no full support on font family;
+    * Note: v0.1.11 started to add support for actual font style (size, bold, italic), but still no full support on font family;
 * Text positioning and spacing:
-    * Since embedd font and font styles are only honored if they defined in style dictionary, when they are not defined in there, the final output may have word positioning and spacing issues that's noticable.
+    * Since embedded font and font styles are only honored if they defined in style dictionary, when they are not defined in there, the final output may have word positioning and spacing issues that's noticeable.
 I also found that even with specific font style support (added in v0.1.11), because of sometimes PDF text object data stream is breaking up into multiple blocks in the middle of a word, and text position is calculated based on the font settings, we still see some word breaking and extra spaces when rendering the parsed JSON data in browser (HTML5 canvas and IE's SVG).
 * User input data in form element:
-    * As for interactive forms elements, their type, poisitions, sizes, limited styles and control data are all parsed and served in output, but user interactive data are not parsed, like which radio button is selected, which checkbox is checked, text in text input box, etc., should be handled in client as part of user data, so that we can treat parsed PDF data as template data.
+    * As for interactive forms elements, their type, positions, sizes, limited styles and control data are all parsed and served in output, but user interactive data are not parsed, like which radio button is selected, which checkbox is checked, text in text input box, etc., should be handled in client as part of user data, so that we can treat parsed PDF data as template data.

 Run Unit Test